-Not only are melons delicious, they are loaded with potassium and vitamin C and contain disease-fighting nutrients.
-They are also fat-free, cholesterol-free, gluten-free, paleo, vegan, vegetarian and approved for a Whole30 diet.
+Not only are melons delicious, but they are also loaded with potassium and vitamin C and contain disease-fighting nutrients.
+They are also fat-free, cholesterol-free, gluten-free, paleo, vegan, vegetarian, and approved for a Whole30 diet.
 What’s not to love?

 Frozen melon balls are a great way to give your summer beverages a pop of color and additional flavor, plus they are easy to make.
 Frozen melon balls help dress up summer cocktails, soda, party punch, and fruity drinks as well as a simple glass of water.

-Did you know that melon balls are a perfect compliment to prosciutto?
+Did you know that melon is a perfect compliment to prosciutto?
 Alternate threading melon balls and folded slices of prosciutto onto bamboo skewers.
 Garnish with a sprinkle of your favorite herbs and serve.

-A tasty summer salad is sent over the top with the addition of a few melon balls.
+A tasty summer salad is sent over the top with the addition of melon.
 Try a yummy combination of sliced avocado, tomatoes, and red onion.
 Drizzle a little balsamic dressing over the top and garnish with feta cheese.
 So tasty!